HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 Connect to the Microhealth lower environment replica database, that contains only fixture data, for the lower environment and connect to the production database for our production environment.

 - **Pros**
-  - No additional cost
+  - No additional cost for data storage
   - Easiest to set up
 - **Cons**
-  - Additional load could degrade performance of critical grants.gov operations
+  - Additional load and db connections could degrade performance of critical grants.gov operations
-  - Beta environment will have access to PII data that will require security hardening to be prioritized before launch
   - No data transformation possible
+  - Significantly increases traffic between VPCs
+  - beta application and availability will be dependant on grant.gov's database availability without necessary alarms or troubleshooting access

 ### Use AWS DMS